 An initial rent-free period was negotiated within the lease and this has been treated as a lease incentive in accordance with Authority's accounting policies.
 This saving has therefore been spread across the whole term of the lease.
-Consequently a £3,000 rent-free saving was made to the Comprehensive Income and Expenditure Statement during the year in addition to the actual payments made on the property (which totalled £100,000).
-The total expense for the year was therefore £97,000.
+Consequently a £3,000 rent-free saving was made to the Comprehensive Income and Expenditure Statement during the year.

-Future minimum lease payments due under the non-cancellable lease in future years are:
+Current future minimum lease payments due under the non-cancellable lease in future years are:

-Lease Rental Payments for: 31 March 2016 31 March 2017
+Lease Rental Payments for: 31 March 2017 31 March 2018

 £000 £000

 Not later than one year 100 100

 Later than one year but not later than 5 years 400 400

-Later than 5 years 308 208
+Later than 5 years 208 108

-Total Lease Payments 808 708
+Total Lease Payments 708 608